dqwang122/debate-evaluation/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: An Online Human Evaluation Platform for Debate Performance
 ---

-# An Online Human Evaluation Platform for Debate Performance

 ## Debate Performance Evaluation